ArduPilot/ardupilot/Tools/Linux_HAL_Essentials/README.md

 ----

 ###Setting Up PRU Compiler
+You should first check if there is the PRU Compiler available in your Linux-Distribution.
+* `apt-get update`
+* `sudo apt-get install ti-pru-cgt-installer`

+If it is not available in your Linux-Distribution you have to download it from the TI website.
 * Download [PRU C Compiler v2.0.0B2 installer](http://software-dl.ti.com/codegen/non-esd/downloads/beta.htm)
 * Please check the path where you install PRU compiler.
 * Setting environment variable